 \subsection{Time comparison between the different algorithms}

 In this paragraph, we compare the time required by the different schemes given in this paper.
-As it has already been mentioned, the complexity of the exact scheme as well as the one of the second order scheme (given by Lemma~\ref{lem_pot_aff} and Proposition~\ref{SGeneralAff}) and the third order scheme (given by Proposition~\ref{prop_weak_nu}) is in $O(d^4)$ for one time-step.
-To be more precise, they require $O(d^4)$ operations that mainly corresponds to $d$ Cholesky decompositions, $O(d^2)$ generations of Gaussian (or moment-matching) variables and $O(d)$ generations of noncentral chi-square distributions (or second or third order schemes for the CIR).
-The time saved by the second and third order schemes with respect to the exact scheme only comes from the generation of random variables.
-For example, the generation of the moment-matching variables~\eqref{VariableY} and~\eqref{VariableY5} is $2.5$ faster than the generation of $\mathcal{N}(0,1)$ on our computer.
-The gain between the second or third order schemes for the CIR given in Alfonsi~\cite{Alfonsi} and the exact sampling of the CIR given by Glasserman~\cite{Glasserman} is much greater, but it depends on the parameters of the CIR.
-When the dimension~$d$ gets larger, the absolute gain in time between the discretization schemes and the exact scheme is of course increased.
-However, the relative gain instead decreases to~$1$, because more and more time is devoted to matrix operations and Cholesky decompositions that are the same in both cases.
-Let us now quickly analyse the complexity of the other schemes.
-The second order scheme given by Lemma~\ref{lem_pot_aff} and Corollary~\ref{Sch_2_bis} (called ``second order bis'' later) has a complexity in $O(d^3)$ operations for one Cholesky decomposition and matrix multiplications, with $O(d^2)$ generations of Gaussian variables.
+As it has already been mentioned, the complexity of the exact scheme as well as the one of the second-order scheme (given by Theorem~\ref{secondorderthm}) and the third-order scheme (given by Theorem~\ref{thirdordertheorem}) is in $O(d^4)$ for one time-step.
+To be more precise, they require $O(d^4)$ operations that mainly correspond to $d$ Cholesky decompositions, $O(d^2)$ generations of Gaussian (or moment-matching) variables and $O(d)$ generations of noncentral chi-square distributions (or second or third-order schemes for the CIR).
+The time saved by the second and third-order schemes with respect to the exact scheme only comes from the generation of random variables.
+For example, the generation of the moment-matching variables (\ref{VariableY}) and (\ref{VariableY5}) is $2.5$ faster than the generation of $\mathcal{N}(0,1)$ on our computer.
+The gain between the second or third-order schemes for the CIR given in Alfonsi~\cite{Alfonsi} and the exact sampling of the CIR given by Glasserman~\cite{Glasserman} is much greater, but it depends on the parameters of the CIR.
+When the dimension $d$ gets larger, the absolute gain in time between the discretization schemes and the exact scheme is, of course, increased.
+However, the relative gain instead decreases to $1$, because more and more time is devoted to matrix operations and Cholesky decompositions that are the same in both cases.
+Let us now quickly analyze the complexity of the other schemes.
+The second-order scheme given by Theorem~\ref{fastsecondorderthm} (called ``second-order bis'' later) has a complexity in $O(d^3)$ operations for one Cholesky decomposition and matrix multiplications, with $O(d^2)$ generations of Gaussian variables.
 The complexity of the corrected Euler scheme is of the same kind.
-At each time-step, $O(d^3)$ operations are needed for matrix multiplications and for diagonalizing the matrix in order to compute the square-root of its positive part.
-However, diagonalizing a symmetric matrix is in practice much longer than computing a Cholesky decomposition even though both algorithms are in $O(d^3)$.
+At each time-step, $O(d^3)$ operations are needed for matrix multiplications and for diagonalizing the matrix in order to compute the square root of its positive part.
+However, diagonalizing a symmetric matrix is, in practice, much longer than computing a Cholesky decomposition even though both algorithms are in $O(d^3)$.
 Also, one has to sample $O(d^2)$ Gaussian variables for the Brownian increments.